JohannCahier/GeniESP32-of-the-Lamp/README.md

 This project emulates a Lamp i²c controller, using ESP32 boards and [esp-idf](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html) based software.

+NOTE : the `sources/` sub directory is the ESP-IDF project.
+You won't be able to run the build command `esp.py` outside its boundaries.

 ## Getting the toolchain and starting the environment

 Just follow steps 1..4 of the very well written [Get Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) on Espressif's website.